 Western Animation: Bob the Builder

-children's series first broadcast in 1999 which involves the eponymous manual labourer and a group of living construction vehicles accompanied by rock music.
+Bob the Builder is a BBC children's series first broadcast in 1999 which involves the eponymous manual labourer and a group of living construction vehicles accompanied by rock music.
 Regularly broadcast on CBeebies (the BBC's channel for young children).

 This programme contains examples of: